harrypeter07/BillNATIVE/README.md

-# Welcome to your Expo app 👋
+# Welcome to your BILL app 👋
+Helps people to calculate bills quickly and also see histor of bills , new features will get added time to time stay updated .
+You can follow me on linkdin - https://www.linkedin.com/in/hassan-mansuri-217342292/
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started